Britain starts setting up 'first internet watchdog' - RFI

 "Senior manager liability emerged as an area of concern," Wednesday's report said.

-The government said it will now start drafting corresponding legislation and release more details in the coming months.
+"Discussions with industry highlighted the risk of potential negative impacts on the attractiveness of the UK tech sector."

-Facebook said it looked "forward to carrying on the discussion with government, parliament and the rest of the industry as this process continues".
+The government said it will set out its final proposals in the coming months.

 © 2020 AFP